-Light and fluffy, my Grandma’s gluten free pancakes will have everyone wanting more, and no one will know they’re gluten free 🙂
+Light and fluffy, My Grandma’s Famous Pancakes will have everyone wanting more, and no one will even know they’re gluten free!

 - Gluten free flour blend — I use my own blend (Kim’s Gluten Free Flour Blend).
 Feel free to use whatever blend you have on hand.
 Some gf pancake recipes call for xanthan-gum free flour blend, but I find a blend with XG produces a fluffy, thicker pancake.

 - Eggs — eggs are used for binding, as well as lift.

 - Buttermilk — I would suggest using REAL whole-fat buttermilk, not a substitute.
 It really makes a difference in flavor and texture.
 My grandma called it “thick buttermilk.”